 For this component, we created a customized Deep Neural Network, inspired by this open-source project.
 Output is the estimated age and a label that indicates whether the person is male or female.
 Our experiments showed that first predicting age and gender improves the accuracy of the attractiveness score.

-This Component is a self-created Deep Neural Network (based on the ResNet architecture).
+This Component is a Deep Neural Network (based on the ResNet architecture).
 It takes as input the extracted face and previously predicted age and gender to perform the attractiveness prediction.

 The model is trained with a dataset consisting of images with faces that are annotated with labels for age, gender and attractiveness score.
-An optimization algorithm ensures that the model learns to generalize, meaning that it also learns to predict the attractiveness of images that are not part of the dataset (supervised learing).
+An optimization algorithm ensures that the model learns to generalize, meaning that it also learns to predict the attractiveness of images that are not part of the dataset (supervised learning).

 Check out our attractiveness testStart the test